postgres-ai/docs/docs/checkup/index.md

 sidebar_label: Checkup
 ---

-(Ops) **`postgres-checkup`** – a powerful tool automating health checks of PostgreSQL databases.
+**`postgres-checkup`** – a powerful tool automating health checks of PostgreSQL databases.
 Its key features are unobtrusiveness, "zero install", and complex and deep analysis of a whole PostgreSQL set of nodes (primary plus its followers).
 With `postgres-checkup`, an experienced DBA spends only 4 hours instead of 2 weeks to analyze a heavily-loaded PostgreSQL setup when seeing it for the first time.

 ## General